Neuroplasticity: Phantom limbs

 In the phenomenon of phantom limb sensation, a person continues to feel pain or sensation within a part of their body that has been amputated.
 This is strangely common, occurring in 60–80% of amputees.
 An explanation for this is based on the concept of neuroplasticity, as the cortical maps of the removed limbs are believed to have become engaged with the area around them in the postcentral gyrus.
 This results in activity within the surrounding area of the cortex being misinterpreted by the area of the cortex formerly responsible for the amputated limb.

 The relationship between phantom limb sensation and neuroplasticity is a complex one.
 In the early 1990s V.S.
 Ramachandran theorized that phantom limbs were the result of cortical remapping.
 However, in 1995 Herta Flor and her colleagues demonstrated that cortical remapping occurs only in patients who have phantom pain.
 Her research showed that phantom limb pain (rather than referred sensations) was the perceptual correlate of cortical reorganization.
 This phenomenon is sometimes referred to as maladaptive plasticity.

 In 2009, Lorimer Moseley and Peter Brugger carried out an experiment in which they encouraged arm amputee subjects to use visual imagery to contort their phantom limbs into impossible configurations.
 Four of the seven subjects succeeded in performing impossible movements of the phantom limb.
 This experiment suggests that the subjects had modified the neural representation of their phantom limbs and generated the motor commands needed to execute impossible movements in the absence of feedback from the body.
-The authors stated that: "In fact, this finding extends our understanding of the brain's plasticity because it is evidence that profound changes in the mental representation of the body can be induced purely by internal brain mechanisms—the brain truly does change itself."